RidzkyYuda/RidzkyYuda.github.io/_posts/2025-12-09-poster-presentation-67th-ASH.md

 ---

-I’m excited to present my poster at the 67th Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida.
+I’m excited to share my poster presented at the 67th Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida.
 In my work, I explored how aging influences alcohol-induced inflammation and promotes sustained upregulation of transposable elements in aged hematopoietic stem cells (HSCs).
-Notably, these changes are linked to a significant re-opening of transposable element–associated genomic loci in aged HSCs, shedding light on how aging and alcohol in combination reshapes stem cell chromatin landscapes.
+Notably, these changes are linked to a significant re-opening of transposable element–associated genomic loci in aged HSCs, shedding light on how aging and alcohol together reshapes stem cell chromatin landscapes.
 The abstract is published in _Blood_ journal (DOI: https://doi.org/10.1182/blood-2025-1378)

 ![alt text]({{ site.baseurl }}/images/PosterASHPresentation.png)